wgsl-tooling-wg/wesl-spec/README.md

 As a community project,
-we can iterate quickly on experimental WGSL features to use in local projects, enabled by an `experimental` flag.
+we can iterate quickly on experimental WGSL features to use in local projects.

-As mention Stabilized features will be grouped in periodic releases with backwards compatibilty so that an ecosystem of enhanced wgsl libraries can prosper.
+Stabilized features will be grouped in periodic releases with backwards compatibilty.
+The aim is to help nurture an ecosystem of wgsl libraries.

 ## Filename extension

-Many tools should be able to handle extended wgsl transparently.
-But for clarity, we expect a separate file extension for enhanced wgsl files, perhaps `.wesl`.
+Source files containing
+the community variant of wgsl-enhanced files, should have the `.wesl` extension to distingusih them from vanilla W3C WGSL.

 ## Other WGSL Enhancements